pilosophos/pilosophos.github.io/src/writing/the-conversation-game.md

 </div>

-## Main gameplay
+### Main gameplay

 The game is played by having a conversation.
-You can win by one of three methods:
+After both players have answered the neutral icebreaker question, you can win by one of three methods:

 * You obtain the answer to your icebreaker question from the other player
 * You successfully guess what the other player's icebreaker question is within three guesses